dennmuel/custom-packs/readme.md

 # Custom card packs for "Cards Against Humanity" / "AllBadCards".

 TODO:
-- Create script to insert cards, automatically sort the json file and update the numbers
 - Keep testing gameplay and remove weak elements
+- Create helper script to
+  - create a new deck (from file? also needs to escape double quotes!)
+  - insert/add cards
+  - sort the cards
+  - update the card count
+  - validate the deck file against the json schema
+  - update the build version

 ## Schakal Edition
 A handmade, quality over quantity, allround deck carefully crafted by yours truly, Der Schakal.